Frank Whittle: Rolls-Royce

 On 11 December 1942 Whittle had a meeting with the chief executive of the Ministry of Aircraft Production Air Chief Marshal Wilfrid Freeman and Air Marshal Francis Linnell, Controller of Research and Development at MAP, According to Whittle, "He made it clear that he had definitely decided to transfer Barnoldswick and Clitheroe to Rolls-Royce management."
 Spencer Wilks of Rover met with Hives and Hooker at the "Swan and Royal" pub, in Clitheroe, near the Barnoldswick factory.
 By arrangement with the Ministry of Aircraft Production they traded the jet factory at Barnoldswick for Rolls-Royce's tank engine factory in Nottingham.Testing and production ramp-up was immediately accelerated.
 Adrian Lombard Rover's supervising engineer on the Whittle engines transferred to Rolls Royce to continue the role.
 By January 1943, Rolls-Royce had achieved 400 hours of run time, ten times Rover's number of the previous month, and in May 1943, the W.2B passed its first 100-hour development test at 1600 lbf of thrust.

 When Rolls-Royce became involved, Ray Dorey, the manager of the company's Flight Centre at Hucknall Airfield on the north side of Nottingham, had a Whittle W.2B engine installed in the rear of a Vickers Wellington bomber.
 The installation was done by Vickers at Weybridge.

+The engine was operated in flight by Flight Test Engineer W R (Bill) Grose.
+Grose had previously been involved in ground test running of the engine at Lutterworth or Rugby in which he had been made partially deaf by an engine malfunction in a test bay.

+Whittle Residences and Family

-From the end of 1937, when a Squadron Leader, he lived at 'Broomfield' on Bilton Road, in Rugby.
+From the end of 1937, when a Squadron Leader, Whittle lived at 'Broomfield' on Bilton Road, in Rugby.
 Both sons were at school in the town.
 He later briefly lived at 'Laurelcroft', 1 North Street, Kilsby until 1949.
-His two sons went to Rossall School in Blackpool.
-Ian later joined the RAF.
+His son Ian later joined the RAF.